 Please see the most frequently asked questions about DGI's classroom training below.
-If you don't find your answer here, you can always give us a call at 800-338-2291.
+If you don't find your answer here, you can always email us at email@example.com.

 - The 3-day IATA initial course is designed for Managers, Supervisors and employees who require a more comprehensive knowledge of classification techniques, classify multiple hazards, classify mixtures and solutions (and have to pick a proper shipping name for those solutions) and ship different dangerous goods together in one package.